Doris Devrient

-Dorothea Caroline "Doris" Devrient (née Böhler; 20 February 1801 – 29 May 1882) was a German actress and soprano singer, best known for comedic and soubrettes roles.
+Dorothea Caroline "Doris" Devrient (née Böhler; 20 February 1801 – 29 May 1882) was a German actress and soprano singer, best known for her comedic and soubrettes roles.

 Early life

 Dorothee Caroline Böhler was born on 20 February 1801 (Note: According to Carl-Maria-von-Weber-Gesamtausgabe, but other sources conflict on birth date and year) in Kassel to actors William and Julia Böhler.
 Her father originally worked as a lawyer in Mannheim but was persuaded to take up acting by August Wilhelm Iffland and then gained a reputation in Frankfurt am Main for comic and character roles.
 Her father personally educated her and her older sister Christine himself.

 She made her acting debut on 22 July 1814 as Hannchen in Der kleine Matrose.
 Her father's death in 1816 prompted her mother and sister to accept an engagement at the Estates Theatre in Prague, where Doris portrayed children's parts.

 Along with her mother and sister, she went to the Stadttheater in Leipzig in 1817, which was then under the direction of Karl Theodor von Küstner, where she continued to be a child actor.
 During this time she was known as the "little Böhler", while her sister was known as the "great Böhler".
 There she met actor Emil Devrient and married him on 3 February 1825.